taroooyan/bg-wiki/NANO-MANUAL.md

 * NOTE:  The GPS unit comes with a metal battery clip.
 It's not needed, and in fact can cause problems if it's installed, so it's best to ignore it.

 **Open Log:**
-(This writes the data to a mini-SD card)
+(This writes the data to a micro-SD card)
 * A 6-pin length of male header goes into the 6 holes at the top of the "OPEN LOG" spot on the main board; the long pins should be facing up with the OpenLog breakout held flat against the foam tape on the board.
 * Foam tape needs to be put on the main board beneath the OpenLog.
 This helps secure it, and prevents the SD card from accidentally being inserted into the space between the logger and the main board.
 Also very importantly, it will insulate the metal face of the OpenLog from the pins of the 3-pin angled connector attached to the bottom of the mainboard, and prevent it from shorting!
 * Once the OpenLog is secured with foam tape, solder the 6 pins of the header to the OpenLog from above.